-Preface of Section 1

-An active club
+Section 1- Member in Good Standing

+An individual member in good standing is one whose current dues are paid in an

+NFRW local club and who supports Articles II and III of these bylaws.
+A local club

 in good standing is one whose current dues, service charge and list of members in the

 prescribed form are sent to the KFRW Treasurer.

-Section 1 – Eligibility
+Section 2 – Eligibility

 Club Membership – Membership in the KFRW shall be extended to all clubs consisting of ten or more Republican women who have formed a permanent organization, elected officers, adopted bylaws and paid the service fee and annual dues.

 Clubs are required to hold at least five (5) meetings within a twelve-month period, if unusual circumstances prohibit more frequent meetings.

+Membership in the NFRW, KFRW, and a local club may be extended to individual Republican women (as defined in Article II).
+Notwithstanding anything to the contrary in these bylaws or those of any state federation or federated local club, in light of the beliefs, objectives, and message of the NFRW, only women (as defined in Article II) who accept their identity as women are eligible for full membership in the NFRW, state federations, and federated local clubs.
+Any disputes concerning eligibility for membership shall e resolved by a majority vote of the NFRW Executive Committee.

-Section 2 – Admission
+Section 3 – Admission